 How the program works:

-- Obtain a lab coat from EHS at 72 Onyx Bridge.
+- Email email@example.com regarding your interest to participate and information about lab coat size.
+Obtain a lab coat from EHS at 72 Onyx Bridge.
 Please let us know the lab you are associated.
 Do not mark or deface the lab coats in any way.

 - When your coat is in need of washing, drop it off at 72 Onyx during business hours and pick up a replacement coat.
 We encourage you to drop off your coat as soon as it becomes even slightly soiled.
 This commercial cleaning service, funded through the university, is at no cost to your lab or department.

-- Coats are monitored for inventory purposes.
+- Coat distribution is monitored for inventory purposes only.
 After initial offering, you must turn in your dirty coat in order to receive a clean new one.

 - Please return your lab coat to EHS when you leave the UO.